boundsj/mapbox-gl-native/CONTRIBUTING.md

 # Contributing

-If you have a usage question for a product built on Mapbox GL (such as Mapbox Mobile), please visit https://www.mapbox.com/help/.
+If you have a usage question for a product built on Mapbox GL (such as Mapbox Mobile toolkits like our SDKs), please visit https://www.mapbox.com/help/.

 If you want to contribute code: